killjoycircuit/FolderZip/README.md

 # FolderZip

-Convert ASCII folder structures into downloadable ZIP files instantly.
+Convert ASCII folder structures into downloadable ZIP files.

 ## What is FolderZip?